Non-Fiction Books:

 Description

-Because of the 2013 revelations of Edward Snowden we have all come to understand that, with regard to all ectronic communications, we are mostly all surveilled most of the time.
-It all started about 150 years ago on the battlefields of America during the Civil War when each side tapped the telegraph lines to spy on the other side.
-It continued in 1895 when the New York Police Department began to tap telephone lines.
-It was 20 years before that fact became public knowledge and by then the NYPD was so busy tapping that they had a separate room set aside for that purpose.
-The practice of tapping really took off in 1910 when the dictograph arrived and made it easier still for people to engage in tappinng.
-It was the first ready-to-use bug that anyone could employ - that is, buy it off the shelf and use it with no prior training required.
-Politicians dictographed other politicians; corporations dictographed labor unions; stockbrokers bugged other stockbrokers; and the police dictographed everybody.
-And we were well on the way to the world that George Orwell envisioned and the world Edward Snowden described.
-Big Brother had arrived.
+Following the 2013 revelations of Edward Snowden, Americans have come to realize that many of us may be under surveillance at any time.
+It all started 150 years ago on the battlefields of the Civil War, where each side tapped the other's telegraph lines.
+It continued in 1895, when the New York Police Department began to tap telephone lines.
+It was 20 years before it was public knowledge, and by then the NYPD was so busy tapping they had a separate room set aside for the purpose.
+Wiretapping really took off in 1910, when the dictograph--the first ready-to-use bug that anyone could operate--arrived, making it easier still to engage in electronic surveillance.
+Politicians bugged other politicians, corporations bugged labor unions, stockbrokers bugged other stockbrokers, and the police bugged everybody.
+And we were well on our way to the future that George Orwell envisioned, the world Edward Snowden revealed: Big Brother had arrived.

 Author Biography: